Settlement Agreements and Taxation Technical Guidance

 - It is appropriate to use the "Disputed Wages" language even if the employee checked "Back Pay" as the requested relief on the State Personnel Board appeal form.
 Using the IRS approach, all or part of the settlement payment will be for Wages because the claimant's original claim included Back Pay.

 - For Disputed Wages with current employees, the settlement agreement will include language that the State shall issue a form W-2 on payment.
-For Disputed Wages with former employees, the settlement agreement will include language that the State shall issue a form 1099 on payment.
+For Disputed Wages with former employees, the entity will take the steps in their system to issue a form -2 on the payment.

 - For Disputed Wages with current and former employees, the State Agency shall make the payments to current and former employees for Disputed Wages.
-If the payments are funded by Risk Management, then Risk Management shall reimburse the State Agency for these payments.
+If the payments are funded by the risk management fund, then SORM shall reimburse the State entity for these payments.

 - Front Pay.
 If the settlement payment is for Front Pay, the State entity will issue a form W-2 on the payment, and this will not trigger a PERA payment or contribution.